 inventory directory to make their contents available as inventory classes in Kapitan.

-Commodore also makes use of the inventory to allow tracking component versions.
+Commodore also makes use of the inventory to manage component repository locations and versions.

 Each Commodore component is managed in an individual Git repository and provides all the code which necessary to install some software or tool.
 The repository name must be named the same as the component.